cellux/blog/contents/articles/my-first-day-with-the-raspberry-pi/index.md

 6. the GPU passes control to the ARM CPU which starts executing the kernel
 7. the kernel mounts a root partition from somewhere (typically from the second partition of the SD card), and runs `/sbin/init` as usual

-On my first day, I just wanted to make sure that everything works as it should, so I downloaded a pre-built Linux distribution image from the foundation's website and copied it to the SD card:
+On my first day, I just wanted to make sure that everything works as it should, so I downloaded a pre-built Linux distribution image from the foundation's website - which contains both the FAT32 partion mentioned above, plus an ext4 filesystem on the second partition serving as the root fs for Linux - and copied it to the SD card:

 ```bash
 wget http://downloads.raspberrypi.org/images/raspbian/2012-12-16-wheezy-raspbian/2012-12-16-wheezy-raspbian.zip